z-katas/arch-katas-dcc/architectural-quanta/assignment-service.md

    The service entails creating an assignment as well as designating community leaders and mentors, and testability will aid in the detection of bugs.
 2. Interoperability
    As service needs to integrate with organizations system to fetch candidate progress on the program enrolled.
+3. Availability
+   As the other service are dependent on this service , it has to be highly available.